 In this paper we describe the full set of veto equilibria.
 Doing so directly is difficult, however we employ Holmstrom's (1984) observation that, by the revelation principle, a sender that best responds in a veto game also best responds by truthfully revealing her type in a suitably constructed reporting game.
 Similar to Melumad and Shibano (1991), we show that every equilibrium is described by an interval partition of states into pooling and separating intervals, and that for each partition there is at most one action profile consistent with equilibrium, up to an initial condition.
-Then, we show that every equilibrium partition can be constructed by a simple method, starting with the initial condition and sequentially choosing interval endpoints which satisfy constraints that depend only on the previous endpoint.
-We demonstrate that a similar method can be used to construct cheap-talk equilibria as in CS, but by comparison the method for veto games involves many more free parameters and, in contrast to CS, can generate an equilibrium set that is infinite.
+Then, we show that every equilibrium partition can be constructed with a simple algorithm, starting with the initial condition and sequentially choosing interval endpoints which satisfy constraints that depend only on the previous endpoint.
+We demonstrate that a similar algorithm for veto games involves many more free parameters and leads to a larger equilibrium set.